Cotton-top tamarin: Taxonomy and naming

 S. oedipus has the common names "cotton-top tamarin" and "cotton-headed tamarin" in English.
 Its name comes from the white hair that spans its head and flows down past the neck.
 In Spanish, it is commonly called bichichi, tití pielroja, tití blanco, tití cabeza blanca, or tití leoncito.
 In German-speaking areas, the cotton-top tamarin is commonly known as Lisztaffe (literally "Liszt monkey") due to the resemblance of its crest to the hairstyle of Hungarian composer and piano virtuoso Franz Liszt.

 The species was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae. as Simia oedipus.
 Linnaeus chose the specific name oedipus, which means swollen foot, but as the species does not have particularly large feet, it is unknown why he chose this name.
 (Linnaeus often selected names from mythology without any particular rationale, and he may have used the name of Oedipus, the mythical Greek king of Thebes, more or less arbitrarily.)
 In 1977, Philip Hershkovitz performed a taxonomic analysis of the species based on fur coloration patterns, cranial and mandibular morphology, and ear size.
 He classified Geoffroy's tamarin S. geoffroyi as a subspecies of S. oedipus.
 Subsequent analyses by Hernández-Camacho and Cooper (1976), Russell Mittermeier and Coimbra-Filho (1981), and later Grooves (2001) consider the S. oedipus and S. geoffroyi types to be separate species.

 Some researchers, such as Thorington (1976), posit that S. oedipus is more closely related to the white-footed tamarin (S. leucopus) than to S. geoffroyi.
 This view is supported by Hanihara and Natoria's analysis of toothcomb dental morphology (1987) and by Skinner (1991), who found similarities between S. oedipus and S. leucopus in 16 of 17 morphological traits considered.

 This species of white-headed tamarin is thought to have diverged from the other Amazonian forms such as S. leucopus.
 This is supported by morphological considerations of the transition from juvenile to adulthood, during which the fur coloration patterns change. significantly and are similar between the two species.
 Hershkovitz proposed that the separation of the two species happened in the Pleistocene at the height of the Atrato River, where it intersected the Cauca-Magdalena.
 At that time, the area was covered by a sea, which created a geographic barrier that caused the species to diverge through the process of allopatric speciation.
 Today, the two species are principally separated by the Atrato River.

+In 2022, Jeferson Carneiro and his colleagues proposed the designation of the genus Oedipomidas as part of a taxonomic reclassification effort for New World tamarins and marmosets.
+Under this designation, the cotton-top tamarin could be reclassified as O. oedipus, with Saguinus being resorted to a synonym as a result.